2023 Balearic island council elections

-The 2023 Balearic Island Council elections were held on Sunday, 28 May 2023, to elect the 12th Island Councils of Mallorca and Menorca and the 5th Island Councils of Formentera and Ibiza.
-All 76 seats in the four Island Councils were up for election.
-They were held concurrently with regional elections in twelve autonomous communities and local elections all throughout Spain.
+Island council elections were held in the Balearic Islands on 28 May 2023 to elect the 12th Consells Insulars of Mallorca and Menorca and the 5th Consells Insulars of Formentera and Ibiza.
+All 76 seats in the four island councils were up for election.
+They were held concurrently with regional elections in twelve autonomous communities and local elections all across Spain.

-Island Council control
+Island control

-The following table lists party control in the Island Councils.
-Gains for a party are displayed with the cell's background shaded in that party's colour.
+The following table lists party control in the island councils.
+Gains for a party are highlighted in that party's colour.